© Asian Pacific Society of Respirology

 Authors should be aware that many questionnaires or survey instruments are copyrighted, in order to maintain their integrity.
 The copyright conditions often require permission to be obtained from the copyright holder prior to any use of the instrument in research, and prohibit changes to the content, language and/or format of the instrument without specific permission from the copyright holder.It is the responsibility of the authors to verify whether a questionnaire or survey instrument is subject to any copyright restrictions, and to obtain written permission for its use prior to commencement of the research.
 Permission for use of validated instruments in research may be required by copyright holders even if the instrument has previously been published, or is available for use in clinical practice.
 Authors should be aware that unauthorised versions of well-known questionnaires may often be found online.
 If there is any doubt, the original author of the instrument should be contacted for clarification, prior to commencement of the research.

 Respirology reserves the right to request written evidence that the authors obtained permission to use or reproduce any copyright material.
 Fees associated with the use of reproduction of copyrighted material are to be covered by the authors.

 Respirology endorses the CONSORT (Consolidated Standards of Reporting Trials) statement for reporting of randomized controlled trials.
 Manuscripts presenting clinical trial results should conform to the CONSORT statement, comply with the CONSORT checklist and include a CONSORT flow diagram as the first figure of the manuscript.
-Authors should also include a copy of the checklist as part of the submission and indicate which checklist items have been implemented in the manuscript.
+Authors should also include a copy of the checklist as part of the submission and indicate which checklist items have been implemented where in the manuscript.

 ENGLISH EXPRESSION AND MANUSCRIPT STYLE